res2k/Windows10Colors/README.md

 ### Requirements
 * Build time: Requires Windows 10 SDK.
-  You can use the Windows 8.1 SDK, but it will not produce sensible results at runtime.
+  You can use the Windows 8.1 SDK, but you'll not be able to get the actual accent color on Windows 10 systems.
-* Run time: Only produces sensible results on Windows 10.
+* Run time: The real accent color can only be obtained on Windows 10.
+  On older Windows versions (7, 8, 8.1) the "accent color" will be derived from the user-configured title bar color.
-  You should choose different code paths or colors on earlier versions.
+  If you don't want this behaviour you should choose different code paths or colors on earlier versions.
-* Compiler: So far only tested with Visual Studio 2015.
+* Compiler: So far only tested with Visual Studio 2015 and above.

 ## Implementation Details
 Uses a WinRT API (`Windows.UI.ViewManagement.UISettings3`) to obtain the accent color.
 However, since